smgroves/smgroves.github.io-legacy/_posts/projects/2021-02-23-booleabayes3.md

 In real life, this is how we think about cells changing their identity: they might get a small "push," or signal, from their environment to change away from their starting state, and the rules of interaction determine exactly how they change identity.

-In a paper by David Wooten, PhD, and me [CITE], we find a network for Small Cell Lung Cancer cells, and use it to figure out what will happen if we start in different states, and where the stable states are.
+In <a href='https://smgroves.github.io/publications/'>a paper</a> by David Wooten, PhD, and me, we find a network for Small Cell Lung Cancer cells, and use it to figure out what will happen if we start in different states, and where the stable states are.
 This gives us some ideas for how we might control the cancer cell's identity, by predicting different perturbations we can make (for example, getting rid of a transcription factor entirely or turning it all the way up) that would change a cell's ability to function.
 If we change cancer cell identity just right, we might be able to make them susceptible to treatments we already have in the clinic.

 {% include list-posts tag='booleabayes' %}